digitalcredentials/issuer.interop.transmute.world/README.md

-# Transmute Issuer Interop Demo
+# Transmute Issuer

+This is for demonstration purposes only.

 ## Testing with NGROK